baseballhackday/baseballhackday.github.io/README.md

 and install npm and gulp globally by running
   `sudo npm install npm gulp -g`

-Run `gulp` from this repo's root to start developing.
+Run `gulp` from this repo's root to start compiling css.
 It will launch watch by default. <code>control-c</code> to stop.
 Or, run `gulp sass` to compile the css once

 **Local development** To run jekyll locally to test your website while developing, run